-The Severe Storms Research Center (SSRC) was established at the Georgia Tech Research Institute (GTRI) after a task force formed by Georgia's governor recommended creating an organization to coordinate the state's severe weather forecasting, with funding from the Georgia Emergency Management Agency (GEMA), the Federal Emergency Management Agency (FEMA), and the State of Georgia.
+The Severe Storms Research Center (SSRC) was established in 1999 at the Georgia Tech Research Institute (GTRI) after a task force formed by Georgia's governor recommended creating an organization to coordinate the state's severe weather forecasting, with funding from the Georgia Emergency Management Agency (GEMA), the Federal Emergency Management Agency (FEMA), and the State of Georgia.
 SSRC is a focal point for severe storm research in Georgia.

 The SSRC is actively engaged in developing alternative methods of detecting and forecasting severe local storms and exploring improvements to existing storm prediction and sensor technology.

 GTRI researchers have an array of specialized systems measuring conventional meteorological parameters (temperature, humidity, pressure, wind, etc.), three dimensional lightning data, atmospheric electric fields and sferics, infrasound, and lightning channel detection.
 For example, the SSRC operates the North Georgia Lightning Mapping Array (NGLMA), a network of lightning detection sensors centered on Atlanta.
 This network collects three dimensional, real-time “source” data of intracloud and cloud-to-ground lightning.
 The data allows SSRC researchers to study trends in lightning data in north Georgia to better understand severe weather.
 This data is shared in real time with the local National Weather Service office.
 The live web site of this data can be accessed at http://nglma.gtri.gatech.edu.